leon-gondelman/ocaml2lang/README.md

 How to install
 --------------
-First, start by cloning the the project:
+First, start by cloning the project:
 ```
   $ git clone https://github.com/leon-gondelman/ocaml2lang
 ```